Skip to main content

 Each motif type has distinct signatures.
 DNA is strand symmetric, RNA is strand-specific and frame- invariant, and Protein is strand-specific and frame-biased.
 This frame-invariance can be used as a signature.
 Each frame can then be evaluated separately.
 Motifs due to di-codon usage biases are conserved in only one frame offset while motifs due to RNA-level regulation are conserved in all three frame offsets.
 This allows the ability to distinguish overlapping pressures.

-This page titled 18.4: MicroRNA Genes and Targets is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Manolis Kellis et al. (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 18.4: MicroRNA Genes and Targets is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Manolis Kellis et al. (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.